-One of the five challenges from the Minister of Immigration, Hon Iain Lees-Galloway is to do more to employ New Zealanders.
+One of the five challenges at the time from the Minister of Immigration, Hon Iain Lees-Galloway is to do more to employ New Zealanders.

 The four other challenges include considering paying workers more, considering automation, building accommodation for additional workers when extra crops are planted and to take responsibility for supply chains to stamp out exploitation.